-Your toddler’s screaming because she can’t wear her rain boots to bed.
+Your toddler’s screaming because they can’t wear their rain boots to bed.
 We’ve all been there.
 But what parents call “tantrums,” child development experts simply call “communication.”

-Stay calm, give your little one space, and use the words he can’t.
+Stay calm, give your little one space, and use the words they can’t.
 For example: “I can tell you’re upset because I wouldn’t let you ride your scooter in the street.
 When you calm down, we can talk about what you can do instead.”
-When the screaming stops, thank him for calming down and move on.
+When the screaming stops, thank your child for calming down and move on.
 You could also suggest age-appropriate coping skills, such as signing a song, counting to 5 or taking deep breaths.

-Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, recommends making a list of healthy coping skills, hanging it on the fridge and talking to the child’s teachers about which strategies work well for her.
+Licensed therapist Kathleen Hill recommends making a list of healthy coping skills, hanging it on the fridge and talking to your child’s teachers about which strategies work well for them.
 The list should include coping methods such as: